theHostileNegotiator/KWBandage/PatchNotes.md

 	* Removed Avatar sound
 2. Flame weapon would not display Purifying Flame upgrade
 	* Added Upgraded Flame Tank texture
+3. Flame weapon particle effects would still be used when EMPed
+	* Added new state to disable particle effects when EMPed
 #### Leadership Buff (Confessor, Confessor Cabal, Purifier, Voice of Kane)
 1. Has Fire Rate buff despite being removed in TW 1.09
 	* Removed Rate of Fire bonus